 Limited choice: While you may find Vanguard funds at other brokerage firms, it’s likely they won’t offer all of Vanguard’s funds.

-If you want to build a portfolio consisting mostly of Vanguard mutual funds or ETFs, you’ll get the most benefit by investing directly with Vanguard Investments.
+If you want to build a portfolio consisting mainly of Vanguard mutual funds or ETFs, you’ll benefit from investing directly with Vanguard Investments.
 You’ll also have access to the full range of funds and ETFs that Vanguard offers, and you won’t have to pay additional fees.